mediamonks/muban/docs/13-guides.md

 ## Knockout

+> ⚠️ Keep in mind that when you include knockout into your project the distribution bundle size will increase a lot.

 ### Apply bindings to a node.
 This example will show you how to bind a knockout observable to an element in the DOM.
 If you want a more detailed explanation on knockout in Muban please have a look at the [page bout knockout](./08-knockout.md).